 Gourmet White Christmas recipes

-White Christmas Surprise Cake
+White Christmas Crackle Surprise Cake

 This is another example of White Christmas’s versatility, it’s just about playing with the shape and the ingredients.
 For this Surprise cake, swap the dried sultanas and glacé cherries for dried cranberries and mini marshmallows.
 Add pistachios for colour and texture.
 Freeze dried strawberries are the secret ingredient, they have an intense sweet and sour flavour, bright colour and crunchy texture.

 Grease a cake tin - this recipe calls for a bundt tin but a ring tin would work just as well - and gently press the mixture down to compact it.
 Refrigerate until set.
 This will take at least 4 hours.
 Once you are ready to serve, tip onto a serving platter.
 Wipe the base of the tin with a warm, wet cloth and it should come out easily.
 Drizzle melted white chocolate over the top.
-For a thick drizzle, allow melted chocolate to cool and thicken before pouring over cake.
+For a thick drizzle, allow melted chocolate to cool and thicken before pouring over the cake.
 Fill the centre with chocolates or lollies so that they spill out when you slice the cake.

 This recipe can be made in advance.
 Store in a sealed container in the refrigerator for up to 4 days.